 FACTS AND STATISTICS ON LGBTQ GROUPS:

 - LGBTQ scientists in STEM fields report more negative workplace experiences than their counterparts in other industries or non-LGBTQ scientists in STEM.
 LGBTQ scientists are also more likely to leave STEM fields at higher rates than non-LGBTQ scientists.
-Learn more: LGBTQ scientists are still left out
+Learn more: LGBTQ scientists are still left out and LGBTQ students more likely to leave STEM

 - Among LGBT youth, mental health issues stemming from rejection are at alarming levels.
 According to a research study done by the Family Acceptance Project (San Francisco State University), compared to teens who have not faced rejection LGBT teens who have faced rejection from their families/ caregivers/ peers are six times more likely to report high levels of depression, six times more likely to experiment with drugs, and eight times more likely to commit suicide.
 Approximately 30-40% of all LGBT youth who have faced rejection on account of being LGBT have attempted suicide.
 To learn more about the Family Acceptance Project click here